Friendr-NNF/friendr/README.md

 `main.jsx` is the entry point of the application

+Any new pages go in `/src/pages/`

+# Important!

+When making a new page, make sure to give each className a unique identifier to prevent conflicting CSS rules to affect more than one `.jsx` page

 # Useful resources

 I (Bjtn1) use most of these and other sources to understand what to do and what I'm doing